 Similarly, the plot above suggests that the trajectory is relatively smooth, but if you zoom in further you can see the wobble that's not obvious at the high-level view:

 Zooming in even further reveals the low-level noise displacing around each datapoint:

 Downsampling the dataset would cover up each of these problems.
-If such data were then used for e.g. calculating total trajectory length, the result would be wildly incorrect -- the single incorrect reading would greatly increase the calculated length, as would the "measurement noise" and the added wobble.
+If such data were then used for e.g. calculating total trajectory length, the result would be wildly incorrect -- the single incorrect reading would greatly increase the calculated length, while downsampling the "measurement noise" and the added wobble would decrease the reported length.
 Datashading makes the full dataset available for visual inspection, so that issues like this can be detected rather than being covered up by downsampling.

 Specifying hard-coded ranges as above is awkward, so it's much more natural to simply zoom in interactively, which can be done by embedding the create_image function as a callback for a Bokeh plot.
 If you are looking at a live, running version of this notebook and enable the scroll zoom tool in the upper right of the plot, you can select any region of the plot to examine more closely, with very fast updates as you explore even for large datasets.

 from datashader.bokeh_ext import InteractiveImage import bokeh.plotting as bp bp.output_notebook() def base_plot(tools='pan,wheel_zoom,reset'): p = bp.figure(tools=tools, plot_width=500, plot_height=500, x_range=x_range, y_range=y_range, outline_line_color=None, min_border=0, min_border_left=0, min_border_right=0, min_border_top=0, min_border_bottom=0) p.xgrid.grid_line_color = None p.ygrid.grid_line_color = None return p p = base_plot() InteractiveImage(p, create_image)